portsoc/hangman-in-branches/README.md

 The first thing that we need to add to `package.json` is the attribute `type` set to `module`.
 This lets us use import statements (for more info check out [this documentation page](https://nodejs.org/docs/latest-v13.x/api/esm.html#esm_enabling)).

-Another thing that we need to manually add to `package.json` is a `start` script.
+Another change we have made to `package.json` is that we have replaced the `test` script (that we were not using) with a new `start` script.
 It is a convention to set the `start` script to the shell command that starts the server:

 ```json